 Frittata at De Beauvoir Deli

-Another place to try is Arepa and Co who serve very good Venezuelan cuisine.
+Arepa and Co serve very good Venezuelan cuisine.
 They have great views of the canal from inside the restaurant plus outside seating and AstroTurf on the canal path.
 It gets rammed at weekends when you might only be able to order takeout food.
 To avoid disappointment try to go for brunch during the week or in the evenings.
 You can try their arepas (100% cornbread) or Cachapas (corn pancake) which come filled with shredded beef, chicken, pork shoulder, black beans, roasted vegetables, plantains and cheeses.
 Make sure you try one of their Santa Teresa Rum cocktails.
 The address is 58A De Beauvoir Crescent N1 5SB.

 Meal at Arepa and Co